Esta tradução está incompleta. Por favor, ajude a traduzir este artigo do Inglês.

 Clicking the icon at the right-hand end of the toolbar closes the details pane and returns you to the list view.

 This tab lists basic information about the request:

-- a button to edit and resend the request
+- An Edit and Resend button to edit and resend the request

 You can filter the headers that are displayed:

 From Firefox 54 onwards, you will see a question mark icon next to each header in the Status code row — this is a link to more information about that particular status code, in the MDN documentation of the HTTP headers.

 This tab lists full details of any cookies sent with the request or response:

 As with headers, you can filter the list of cookies displayed.
 The full list of cookie attributes is shown — see the below screenshot from a Response cookies examples with further attributes shown.